 April 10, 2017

-Back in July of 2016 I quit my part-time job to go all-in on creating the ultimate fashion watch and fixing the problems that me and my friends were experiencing with the fashion watches we had.
-For the first 4 months I worked on the design and finding the right factory with focus on fair trade and quality.
-That is why I traveled to Hong Kong and China to find one that had everything I was looking for and to build a personal relationship with them.
+Back in July of 2016 Paal quit his part-time job to go all-in on creating the ultimate fashion watch and fixing the problems that he and his friends were experiencing with the fashion watches they had.
+For the first 4 months he worked on the design and finding the right factory with focus on fair trade and quality.
+That is why Paal traveled to Hong Kong and China to find one that had everything he was looking for and to build a personal relationship with the factory.

-After picking the best components that would fit my design, it took almost 5 months before I received the first prototypes of the watches as some of the components had to be custom built for the watches.
-But on March 12th I launched BERG on Kickstarter and reached the goal of 150 000 kroner in just 38 minutes.
-In total BERG raised over 880 000 kroner on Kickstarter, which was almost 50% more than the next Norwegian watch brand in crowdfunding history.
+After picking the best components that would fit our design, it took almost 5 months before the first prototypes of the watches arrived as some of the components had to be custom built in Switzerland for the watches.
+But on March 12th Paal launched BERG on Kickstarter and reached the goal of 150 000 kroner in just 38 minutes.
+In total BERG raised over 880 000 kroner ($110 000) on Kickstarter, which was a new Norwegian crowdfunding record for watches.